 - Try to understand Facebook audience insights

-- Write post regularly on the page so that Facebook starts giving value to your page.
+- Write posts regularly on the page so that Facebook starts giving value to your page.

 - Make the content relevant to your followers and this follower helps you to convert your likes and followers into business.

 Ans: Liking and following the Facebook page are different.
 When you like a page, you are automatically following the page.

 Ans: If your profile is public, others can easily follow you in secret.
 Your Facebook page is now appearing in their News Feed.